MahsaShokouhi/Future_Sales_Prediction/README.md

 ## Business Problem

 Future sales forecasting is an important part of the financial planning of a company.
-An accurate sales forecast is essential for business and revenue growth and allows companies to gauge the demand for their products, plan their supply and manage the inventory accordingly.
+An accurate sales forecast is essential for business and revenue growth by allowing companies to gauge the demand for their products, plan their supply and manage the inventory accordingly.

 ## Objective

-The goal of this project is to use historical records of daily sales of all products of a software company with multiple stores/branches and predict the total sales for every product at each store for the following month.
+The goal of this project is to use historical daily sales for all products of a software company with multiple stores/branches and predict the total sales for every product at each store over the following month.

 ## Data